 - large clots or bright red bleeding more than three days after delivery

 - pain or burning with urination

-- pain, redness, or drainage at incision or stitches sites
+- pain, redness, or drainage at the incision or stitches site

 - warm, red areas on your breasts